 - Letter stamps to use with Stamp it, Write it, Read it

-We have found that fancy materials for Word Work are not the answer nor have we found one material to work better than any other—although white boards seems to be often used.
+We have found that fancy materials for Word Work are not the answer nor have we found one material to work better than any other—although whiteboards seem to be often used.

 During each round of Daily 5, when children choose Word Work we remember a couple of important items: